charmeleon-zz/jekyll-archive/_posts/2013-01-01-what-i-wish-id-known-about-the-terminal-when-i-started.md

 I've slowly started discovering that the terminal is much more flexible than I suspect.
 Take the `touch` command, which is used to update access and modification timestamps of a file, but will create the file if the supplied name doesn't exist.
-When I needed three files, I would chain the commands
+When I needed three files, I would run three commands
 {% highlight bash %}user@host:~$ touch file1
 user@host:~$ touch file2
 user@host:~$ touch file3{% endhighlight %}